fjalvingh/fjalvingh.github.io/site/content/pdp-1144/rl02-usb/index.md

 Use PROGRAM on the FLASH chip in the image, and make sure to also VERIFY.

+### What is in the FPGA?

+The FPGA has a state machine which reads header and data bytes as they pass under the heads of the drive.
+Whenever a word (16 bits) is read it is put in a FIFO queue in the FPGA.
+This FIFO queue consists of 514 (512) entries of a 17-bit word.
+Bit 0..15 is the actual data, bit 16 is an indicator that the word is the first word of a header, called SPI_HEADER in the schematic and SPI_CurWordIsHeader in the top FPGA module.

+Subsequent header words will not have that bit set!

+The FPGA exposes the following things on GPIO port A:
+ * pin6: the SPI_HEADER bit as read from the FIFO.
+ * pin7: the data ready indicator from the SPI code.

+The uC code checks the header bit when it needs to know the current sector.
+It waits for the word with that bit set and uses it to read the 3 words of the header.
+From that it can then decode the current sector number.

 ## Initial test of the device

 After flashing I connected the pcb to the RL02 by opening up the RL02, removing the flat cable from the two connectors at the back and inserting that flat cable into the PCB: